-As the world leader in cGMP azide chemistry with projects of up to 100's MT per year , we can provide a large variety of nitrogen-containing heterocycles such as tetrazoles, triazoles and offer alternative routes for the synthesis of primary amines, isocyanates, etc.
+As a world leader in cGMP azide chemistry with projects of up to 100's MT per year, Novasep can provide a large variety of nitrogen-containing heterocycles such as tetrazoles and triazoles.
+We also offer alternative routes for the synthesis of primary amines, isocyanates, …

 REACTIONS STARTING FROM SODIUM AZIDE NAN3